 Graduate school is an odd season of life.
 While many work full time during graduate studies, often others, like me, discover their graduate program isn’t a good complement to a standard full-time job and, like me, seek alternate ways to maintain an income while working towards the next career goal.
 For me, during even the most stable seasons of my life, a standard 9-5 hasn’t felt like a good fit for me.
 Once I started school full time I found I needed to be creative in producing income.
 These ideas have helped make the lean financial season of graduate school a little more comfortable and a little less dependent upon student loans.

 1. Sell Found Stuff

-Ebay is the most profitable way to resell small, mid-to-high value items, while craigslist is an easy way to move large items quickly.
+Ebay and Etsy are is the most profitable way to resell small, mid-to-high value items, while craigslist is an easy way to move large items quickly.
 A local buy/sell group on Facebook and a Flea Market booth have also been successful avenues for me to turn found objects into cash.

 2. Credit Card Points